 Students

-A school district or COE receiving LCFF Equity Multiplier funds must also consult with educational partners at schools generating LCFF Equity Multiplier funds in the development of the LCAP, specifically, in the development of the required focus goal for each applicable school.
+A school district or COE receiving Equity Multiplier funds must also consult with educational partners at schools generating Equity Multiplier funds in the development of the LCAP, specifically, in the development of the required focus goal for each applicable school.

 Before adopting the LCAP, school districts and COEs must share it with the applicable committees, as identified below under Requirements and Instructions.
 The superintendent is required by statute to respond in writing to the comments received from these committees.
 School districts and COEs must also consult with the special education local plan area administrator(s) when developing the LCAP.

-Charter schools: Statute requires that the following educational partners be consulted with when developing the LCAP:
+Charter schools: EC Section 47606.5(d) requires that the following educational partners be consulted with when developing the LCAP:

 Teachers,